-A specially selected group of artists will serve as the teaching faculty and will share their talents as artists and mentors throughout the festival.
+A specially selected group of artists involved with El Sistema-inspired and aligned programs will serve as the teaching faculty and will share their talents as artists and mentors throughout the festival.

 What steps will be taken to keep students safe?